 A flexible and evolving project

 Renaissance has been designed as an evolving real estate project, offering great flexibility in terms of layout, meeting current efficient and green tertiary standards.
 The large office floors, without interior posts, offer the possibility of flexible partitioning to adapt to new uses.
 They benefit from first daylight and present clear and framed views.
-Incorporating the necessary equipment as a base, the project allows the product to evolve, thanks to complementary programmes such as a business centre, a cafeteria and an ERP area.
+Incorporating the necessary equipment as a base, the project allows the product to evolve, thanks to complementary programmes such as a business centre, a cafeteria and an Establishment open to the public area.
 From the ground floor to the patio level, there is an entrance under a Parisian porch, a reception hall, meeting rooms and an auditorium, designed by the decorator Tristan Auer.
 These spaces will be accessible via a monumental staircase made of solid stone carved with a "rock-cut" effect.